-In this article, you’ll learn about all the pros and cons you need to keep in mind when you launch a progressive web app (PWA).
-Here, we’ll share our experience of trying out Flutter Web on one of our banking clients, as we went over all the potential pitfalls and saw for ourselves that creating a progressive web app with Flutter is an effective and handy solution.
+In this article, you’ll learn about all the pros and cons you need to keep in mind when you launch a progressive web app with Flutter.
+Here, we’ll share our experience in using Flutter Web to show how we went over all the potential pitfalls to get convinced that a Flutter-powered PWA is an effective and handy solution.

 What is a progressive web app and how does it work?

-A Progressive Web Application (PWA) is a technology that transforms a website into an app both visually and functionally.
+A PWA is a technology that transforms a website into an app both visually and functionally.
 This can then be viewed in a browser or installed on a smartphone just like a regular mobile app.
 You can develop such apps with various tech stacks but we will concentrate on Flutter as one of our primary fields.

 PWA success stories

-PWA development is already used by numerous large companies.
-Here are some PWA use cases.
+The technology is already used by numerous large companies.

-In addition to their mobile app, Starbucks built a PWA for orders.
-While they have almost identical capabilities, the size of a PWA turned out to be 99.84 % less, which made it more popular among the users.
+In addition to their mobile app, Starbucks built a progressive web app for orders.
+While they have almost identical capabilities, the size of the app turned out to be 99.84 % less, which made it more popular among the users.
 The number of orders doubled and nearly reached the number of desktop orders.

 AliExpress boosted conversion rates for new users by 104%.
-PWA functionality has also helped the largest retailer generate twice as many page views per visit.
+The app functionality has also helped the largest retailer generate twice as many page views per visit.
 Meanwhile, the time of a visit increased by 74% on average.

 Pinterest found out that only 1% of their mobile users convert into a target action: registration, logging in, or installing the app.
 After the PWA was developed and rolled out, the time spent on the social network grew (by 40%), and so did the income from ads created by the users.

 MakeMyTrip is the largest travel agency in India with over 8 million MAUs on its website.
-Making the progresive web app tripled conversion rates and boosted page speed by 38%.
+Making the progressive web app tripled conversion rates and boosted page speed by 38%.

 Weekendesk is a travel service from France.
 In order to increase the number of room reservations, they suggest installing a web app as soon as you open the second page.
 The clients that reach checkout via a PWA icon are twice as likely to book rooms.